 I recommend renting a car for your trip to Cyprus (I use Discover Cars – a brilliant car comparison site).
 Always remember that in Cyprus they drive on the left!

-The currency in Cyprus is the Euro (or Turkish Lira if you cross the border into Nothern Cyprus – click here to read my post about crossing the border).
+The currency in Cyprus is the Euro (or Turkish Lira if you cross the border into Northern Cyprus – click here to read my post about crossing the border).

 Here are my favourite travel products for trips to Cyprus.
 They are all easily and quickly available on Amazon Prime: